ffe4el/3dgs-to-mesh/README.md

 <div align="center">

-# Gaussian Splatting: A Practical Guide for Data Preparation, Training, and Visualization
+# 3DGS to Mesh: A Practical Guide for Data Preparation, Training, and Visualization

 <font size="4">
 Custom Implementation and Setup Guide